Lost Boys: The Thirst: Plot

 In Washington, D.C., Edgar and Alan Frog confront a half-vampire Senator who kills a Congressman, leading to Alan being forced to drink vampire blood.
 Five years later in San Cazador, California, Edgar faces eviction and is approached by Gwen Lieber, seeking help to rescue her brother Peter, who has been kidnapped during a rave, suspecting vampiric involvement.
 She offers him money and gives him a drug called "Thirst," which is vampire blood.

 Edgar seeks Alan's help, but he refuses.
 Edgar decides to proceed alone, enlisting the help of Lars von Goetz, a former reality star.
 Edgar visits the grave of his childhood friend Sam, returning a comic book to him, and learns from Zoe about a ritual sacrifice during a Blood Moon at the rave.

 Edgar and Zoe gear up with weapons from Congressman Blake and head to the island rave to find Peter, leaving Gwen behind for safety.
 During the chaos, Lars is killed, and Edgar is injured but continues fighting.
 DJ X is preparing to sacrifice Peter, but Alan arrives, and together they defeat DJ X.

 They discover Peter is the real alpha vampire and Gwen's mission was a ruse to manipulate Edgar.
-Peter kills Gwen and commands the vampires to attack Edgar, but Edgar uses holy water to destroy Peter, returning everyone else to normal.
+Peter kills Gwen and commands the vampires to attack Edgar, but Edgar sprays Peter with normal water blesses it and it destroys Peter, returning everyone else to normal.
 The story concludes with Edgar and Zoe reflecting on their adventure, hinting at the revelation of her being a werewolf.